Transition songs are songs that can be used to help your students move from one activity into the next.

 Let’s Make a Circle is a great song for transitioning to circle time.
 Clapping along to the song while singing gives them that added layer of engagement.
 Before you know it, everyone is at circle time and ready to begin!

 For You and You and Me

-- Turn on the recording or begin singing the song a cappela.
-For larger groups of children, hit repeat on your CD player!
+- Turn on the recording (or sing the song a cappela and clap 4 times to indicate the time to pass).
+For larger groups of children, hit repeat on the song!

 Transition songs are an incredibly valuable tool in the classroom, and we hope that these will help your circle time run smoothly.
 Do you have your own transition songs you use in your classroom?
-Let’s talk about them in the comments and share even more great transition songs to make your circle time a success!
+Tell us in the comments!

 "10 SONGS EVERY CHILD SHOULD KNOW"